Sexual assault survivor needs help with intimate relationships

 I was raped by my best friend a few years ago.
 I was a virgin then, and still, years later, I can't seem to "go all the way" with anyone.
 How can I stop freaking out and messing up relationships?

-Being too hard on yourself for “messing up relationships” can inhibit your ability to give yourself the time you need to heal — traumatic experiences, such as rape, often have long-term emotional impacts.
-Further, being in an emotionally or sexually intimate relationship following a traumatic event can be difficult.
-It's not uncommon for survivors to know the perpetrator, and experiencing violence perpetrated by your best friend can make this experience even more challenging.
-The loss of trust and betrayal that often accompanies these events can also make it difficult to be intimate with others.
-If you feel ready, it might be helpful to talk with a mental health professional to develop some strategies to help your healing process.
-That way, you’ll be able to take steps towards being intimate with your future partner(s) when it’s right for you.
+Thank you for taking the time to share this information and reach out for help.
+It can be difficult for some to verbalize after they’ve been assaulted, so it’s important to recognize the strength it takes to share your experience.
+It’s not uncommon to experience long-term emotional impacts after a traumatic experience such as rape.
+However, being too hard on yourself for “messing up relationships” could inhibit your ability to give yourself the time you need to heal.
+Being in an emotionally or sexually intimate relationship following a traumatic event can also be difficult, especially if there are unresolved feelings from the assault you experienced.
+It's not uncommon for survivors to know the perpetrator.
+Experiencing violence perpetrated by your best friend may make processing this even more challenging.
+The loss of trust and betrayal often accompanying these events can make it difficult to be intimate with others—as you have shared.
+If you feel ready, you might consider speaking with a mental health professional so they can help you develop some strategies to begin healing from what happened to you and allow you to be intimate with future partner(s) when and if it’s right for you.

 - National Domestic Violence Hotline

 - Rape, Abuse, and Incest National Network (RAINN)

 No matter how you choose to move forward, you have the right to be in a relationship with someone who will respect your boundaries and healing process.
 You also have the right to space and time to process what you've experienced so you can be intimate with whoever you wish, on a timeline that's right for you.

 Originally published Oct 31, 1997

 Can’t find information on the site about your health concern or issue?